isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 </li>
 </ul>
 <p></p>
-<p>Reach out to us to learn more about the costs and what you can save on
+<p>Reach out to us to learn more about the costs and how you can save on
 manual processing and courier costs by going digital.</p>
 </div>
 </details>